M1Z1/Radio-Crawler/README.md

 At this point the Chromium browser should automatically run with 4 tabs of the http://websdr.ewi.utwente.nl:8901 website.

 Open the radio_crawler_main.scd file with supercollider and evaluate the code using ctrl (cmd) + enter.
 Some example pieces should start playing.
 You can monitor Radio Crawler's activity on the post window.
-You can stop all activity and mute the radios by evaluating ```~mute.value;``` on line 46 of radio_crawler_main.
+You can stop all activity and mute the radios by evaluating ```~mute.value;```.
 You can also use the shortcut ctrl + . (period).

+You can evaluate single lines with shift + enter.

+You can change the show by changing the argument inside the `~show.value();` function.
+There are currently 2 default shows (~exampleshow1, ~exampleshow2).

+You can start a show with `~showplayer.play;`.

+You can stop a show with `~showplayer.stop;`.

+You can mute the audio with `~mute.value;`.

+You can locate the example pieces inside the pieces.scd file.

+You can play any of the example pieces individually with `~piecename.play;` and you can stop and reset them with `~piecename.stop;` `~piecename.play;`.

+You can start and stop any of the modules outside of the pieces context with `~modulenameVoicenumberPat.play;` and `~modulenameVoicenumberPat.stop;`

+You can change the parameters of any module with `~modulenameVoicenumberParams.value(your arguments here);`

 # **Structure**